 The Three Top DOT Violations

-Let’s now go over three of the top DOT program violations from last year.
+Let’s now review three of last year's top DOT program violations.
 All three types of violations relate to FMCSA compliance issues and regulations.
-The USDOT and FMCSA want trucking companies to adhere to regulations for a reason.
+The USDOT and FMCSA want trucking companies to adhere to rules for a reason.
 It is to ensure the safety of US roadways.
 All commercial vehicle drivers must do more than have active licensing.
-They must also have the right level of skills and knowledge that promote safety.
+They must also have the right level of skills and knowledge to promote safety.
 Written below are three common DOT violations for carriers from the past year.

 DOT Violation #1: Allowing the Driver To Operate With a Suspended/Revoked CDL

 Speaking of inspections, do you have any questions about FMCSA inspections?
-If so, please contact our organization today.
+If so, please get in touch with our organization today.
 We can walk you through how most government inspections operate.
-This was, your carrier can get prepared for all types of inspections.
+This was so your carrier can prepare for all types of inspections.